Women Leading Atlanta Attractions, Hotels and Convention Venues

 Nathalie Stutzmann

-Nathalie Stutzmann recently was named music director of the Atlanta Symphony Orchestra for the 2022-2023 season, becoming only the second woman in history to lead a major American orchestra and the first woman to serve as music director for the ASO.
-Stutzman is in high demand as a guest conductor and currently serves as principal guest conductor of The Philadelphia Orchestra and chief conductor of Norway’s Kristiansand Symphony Orchestra.
+Nathalie Stutzmann was named “Best Conductor of the Year” at the 2024 Oper Awards.
+Music director of the Atlanta Symphony Orchestra since 2022, she is only the second woman to lead a major American orchestra.
+She worked at venues including the Bayreuth Festival and the Metropolitan Opera in New York.
+She has been principal guest conductor of The Philadelphia Orchestra and chief conductor of Norway’s Kristiansand Symphony Orchestra.

 Visit the Atlanta Symphony Orchestra.